Accommodation Recognition Payment Scheme: Your questions answered

 Applying for ARP if you are the owner of a property

 You can apply for ARP if you are hosting a temporary protection beneficiary in your own home or you are providing accommodation in a vacant property.
-You must have the consent of any other owners and or tenants in the property.
+You must have the consent of all owners of the property.
 The financial contribution is not intended to substitute rent, and it does not create any obligation for the beneficiaries in the accommodation, such as payment of rent or provision of services.

 Whether you need to give your permission if you are a tenant in a property and your landlord wants to allow a person covered under the Temporary Protection Directive stay in your home and claim the ARP